Seven Wise Masters: Literary legacy

-The Seven Sages Society, founded in 1975, maintains a perpetual scholarly bibliography, with annual updates in its on-line and printed (free of charge) newsletter.
+The Seven Sages Society, founded in 1975, maintained a perpetual scholarly bibliography, with annual updates in its on-line and printed (free of charge) newsletter.

+The Seven Sage of Rome Database aims to catalogue manuscripts, prints, and secondary scholarship surrounding the story.

 Stories

 The tale collection has been thought to contain the origins of the Aarne–Thompson–Uther tale type ATU 671, "The Three Languages".
 The story tells of a commoner boy who can understand the language of animals, which converse among themselves that the boy will lord over their mother and father in the future.
 His parents expel him for such affront.
 After a series of adventures, the boy becomes a king or pope and returns to his family's house.
 His parents serve him with a water and a towel and he reveals his identity.